lifting-bits/mcsema/docs/McsemaWalkthrough.md

         raise Exception("Unknown external: " + fname)
     Exception: Unknown external: __open_2

 This means the binary is trying to call an external function, but mcsema does not know what calling convention it is, or how many arguments to give it.
-After searching for `__open_2` we can see that its a C library function that takes two arguments.
+After searching for `__open_2` we can see that it's a C library function that takes two arguments.
 We can tell mcsema about it via a custom external definitions file.

-Create a new file named `xz_defs.txt` with the following content:
+Create a new file in your working directory named `xz_defs.txt` with the following content:

     __open_2 2 C N

 This tells mcsema that the function is named `__open_2`, it takes `2` arguments, its calling convention is `C`aller cleanup, and the function returns (or is `N`ot noreturn, as mcsema sees it).

-Lets tell `mcsema-disass` about our new definitions file:
+Now let's tell `mcsema-disass` about our new definitions file:

     $ mcsema-disass --disassembler ~/ida-6.9/idal64 --os linux --arch amd64 --output xz.cfg --binary xz --entrypoint main --log_file xz.log --std-defs xz_defs.txt
     Generated an invalid (zero-sized) CFG.
 Please use the --log_file option to see an error log.

-Oh no! it is still failing?
-Lets see the problem now:
+Oh no!
+It's still failing?
+Let's check the log again:

     $ tail xz.log
       File "/home/artem/.local/lib/python2.7/site-packages/mcsema_disass-0.0.1-py2.7.egg/mcsema_disass/ida/get_cfg.py", line 1693, in recoverFunction